eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/higher-order-components/base-control.md

 ## Usage

 Note: If this HOC is being used in an ee core component then please import it directly as opposed to using the package name.
-This ensures that the built component bundle will have the necessary code from the hoc in the bundle.
+This ensures that the built component bundle will have the necessary code from the HOC in the bundle.

 This component is exposed two ways: